Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Results and Discussion

-Fig. \ref{fig3} illustrates the overestimation of SATCON intensity.
-Based on the comparison with IMD best track, it has been shown the TC, TAUKTAE was overestimated at both the beginning and the end of its lifecycle.
-Overestimation usually occurs during the initial stage (5-15 knots), peaking at 30 knots and weakening at 10 knots approximately.
+Figure \ref{fig3} depicts the overestimation of SATCON method based intensity.
+A comparison with the IMD best track data reveals that TC, Tauktae was consistently overestimated at both the onset and conclusion of its lifecycle.
+The overestimation tends to be more pronounced during the initial stage, reaching its peak at around 30 knots before gradually decreasing to around 10 knots.